FCI-E-campus/fci-e-campus-docs/README.md

 * That’s not it, the app will provide a forum for the students to communicate with each other.
 * And many, many more.

----
-This repository contains all the project documentation files.
+*This repository contains all the project documentation files.*

+## License
+This project is licensed under the GPLv3 license.